KnowinkPublishing/Technical-Writing-Reference/README.md

 5. Organizations
 6. User Guides

----

 Entries may be duplicated if they satisfy two criteria.
 For example, The DITA Style Guide is a book but also provides coding information.
 Therefore it is placed under both the Books and Professional Study Guides and Coding sections.

+---

+## What Do The Symbols Represent?

+Any entry with a [$] following it means that there is some sort of payment associated with it, such as a book that needs to be purchased or an organization that requires a membership fee.